Gene Roddenberry: Early career

 Screen Gems backed Roddenberry's first attempt at creating a pilot.
 His series, The Wild Blue, went to pilot, but was not picked up.
-The three main characters had names that later appeared in the Star Trek franchise: Philip Pike, Edward Jellicoe, and James T. Irvine.
+The three main characters had names that later appeared in the Star Trek series: Philip Pike, Edward Jellicoe, and James T. Irvine.
 While working at Screen Gems, an actress, new to Hollywood, wrote to him asking for a meeting.
 They quickly became friends and met every few months; the woman was Majel Leigh Hudec, later known as Majel Barrett.
 He created a second pilot called 333 Montgomery about a lawyer, played by DeForest Kelley.
 It was not picked up by the network but was later rewritten as a new series called Defiance County.
 His career with Screen Gems ended in late 1961, and shortly afterward, he had issues with his old friend Erle Stanley Gardner.
 The Perry Mason creator claimed that Defiance County had infringed his character Doug Selby.
 The two writers fell out via correspondence and stopped contacting one another, though Defiance County never proceeded past the pilot stage.
 The project finally wound up as the NBC series Sam Benedict with Edmond O'Brien in the title role, produced by MGM.
-E. Jack Neuman took the creator's credit; claiming the character was based on real-life San Francisco lawyer Jake Ehrlich.
+E. Jack Neuman took the creator's credit, claiming the character was based on real-life San Francisco lawyer Jake Ehrlich.

 In 1961, he agreed to appear in an advertisement for MONY (Mutual of New York) as long as he had final approval.
 With the money from Screen Gems and other works, he and Eileen moved to 539 South Beverly Glen, near Beverly Hills.
 He discussed an idea about a multi-ethnic crew on an airship traveling the world, based on the film Master of the World (1961), with fellow writer Christopher Knopf at MGM.
 As the time was not right for science fiction, he began work on The Lieutenant for Arena Productions.
 This made it to the NBC Saturday night lineup at 7:30 pm and premiered on September 14, 1963.
 The show set a new ratings record for the time slot.
 Roddenberry worked with several cast and crew who would later join him on Star Trek, including Gene L. Coon, star Gary Lockwood, Joe D'Agosta, Leonard Nimoy, Nichelle Nichols, and Majel Barrett.